HPC-SimTools/IPS-framework/doc/getting_started/getting_started.rst

   conda create -n ips python=3.9 conda activate ips

-Next install IPS into this environment.
-From within the IPS-framework source directory
+Next install IPS into this environment in the same way as above. *e.g.*

 .. code-block:: bash

-  python setup.py install
+  python -m pip install ipsframework

 And you are good to go.